AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-configuration.md

 >[!TIP]
 >
->Use this option if your API endpoint accepts less than 100 profiles per API call.
+>Use this option if your API endpoint accepts fewer than 100 profiles per API call.

-This option works best for destinations which prefer less profiles per request and would rather take more requests with less data than less requests with more data.
+This option works best for destinations which prefer fewer profiles per request and would rather take more requests with less data than fewer requests with more data.

 Use the `maxUsersPerRequest` parameter to specify the maximum number of profiles that your destination can take in a request.